Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Add an integrated mesh layer/README.md

 ## How to use the sample

-Run the sample and watch the integrated mesh layer load in place.
+After launching the sample, watch the integrated mesh layer load in place.
 Navigate around the scene to visualize the high level of detail on the buildings.

 ## How it works